-The proposed RWD is divided into five parts as illustrated in Figure 1: (i) the migration module that is responsible for the migration process of the RWD to a neighbouring node; (ii) the specification-based detection engine that includes the detection functionality of each RWD; (iii) the replication module that enables the RWD to be replicated; (iv) the response module that is responsible for notifying other nodes regarding malicious behaviours detected and for taking the required defensive action against them; and (v) the docking service module (which is executed in every network node) that monitors for incoming RWDs and is responsible for accepting and establishing a secure connection during the migration process.
+The proposed RWD is divided into five parts as illustrated in Figure 1: (i) the migration module that is responsible for the migration process of the RWD to a neighboring node; (ii) the specification-based detection engine that includes the detection functionality of each RWD; (iii) the replication module that enables the RWD to be replicated; (iv) the response module that is responsible for notifying other nodes regarding malicious behaviours detected and for taking the required defensive action against them; and (v) the docking service module (which is executed in every network node) that monitors for incoming RWDs and is responsible for accepting and establishing a secure connection during the migration process.
 The replication, response, and docking modules are pre-installed in every node and utilized when a RWD visits that specific node.
 This approach alleviates the need for transmitting the full functionality of the IDS, thus reducing the communication overhead of the proposed architecture.
 On the other hand, the migration and detection modules are transferred during the RWD migration.
-This is because the first performs the migration process, while the second protects this process from attacks and verifies that the preinstalled modules have not been tampered.
+This is because the first performs the migration process, while the second protects this process from attacks and verifies that the pre-installed modules have not been tampered.
 Subsequently, the functionality of each module of the proposed IDS is presented and analyzed.

+Fig. 1.
+Layout of the RWD

-3.1.1 Migration Module
+1) Migration Module

-The migration module of the RWD elects randomly a neighbouring node.
+The migration module of the RWD elects randomly a neighboring node.
 Then, it establishes a secure communication channel with the docking service module of the node for the secure migration of the RWD.
 Security is achieved by using a symmetric key that minimizes the use of nodes' resources.
-In particular, AES (Daemen et al., 2002) is used for key generation, which consumes minimum battery resources for both key setup and encoding/decoding (Potlapally et al., 2006).
-To avoid the overhead of a key distribution scheme, key exchange can be achieved either through network steganography (Li et al., 2009) or elliptic curve Diffie-Helman (ECDH) 1986) key exchange. steganography allows for the creation of covert channels, in which information is embedded within a variety of system properties and can only be detected by the designated user of the system.
-In wireless networks, information can be conveyed through MAC-layer covert channels (Li et al., 2009).
+In particular, AES [10] is used for key generation, which consumes minimum battery resources for both key setup and encoding/decoding [18].
+To avoid the overhead of a key distribution scheme, key exchange can be achieved either through network steganography [12] or elliptic curve Diffie-Helman (ECDH) [11] key exchange.
+Network steganography allows for the creation of covert channels, in which information is embedded within a variety of system properties and can only be detected by the designated user of the system.
+In wireless networks, information can be conveyed through MAC-layer covert channels [12].
 On the other hand, ECDH is an asymmetric key exchange algorithm.
-It can be used to encrypt the symmetric key, with minimum energy cost (Potlapally et al., 2006) (i.e., compared to other public key algorithms), and without any cost on security (i.e., reduction of key size).
+It can be used to encrypt the symmetric key, with minimum energy cost [18] (i.e., compared to other public key algorithms), and without any cost on security (i.e., reduction of key size).